 Step 4.
 Categorize returns and chargebacks in your books

-These two terms should never be used interchangeably in the case of a business.
+These two accounting and bookkeeping terms should never be used interchangeably in the case of a business.

 An ecommerce business can have different return policies in place which would affect accounting: